Tuition: How Much Do Online MHA Programs Cost?

 • Program length: Two years

-• Top Ranking: #31 in top performers on social mobility
+• Top Ranking: #28 among top performers in social mobility

-Saint Mary offers one of the most affordable healthcare management programs in the country.
+Saint Mary offers one of the country’s most affordable healthcare management programs.
 The online master of business administration (MBA) with a focus on healthcare management can be completed in as little as one year.

-Students are expected to spend 15 to 20 hours on coursework per week.
+Students can complete the program in about two years if they take one class per eight-week term and in about one year if they take two classes per term.
 Most courses are asynchronous to provide the schedule flexibility needed by working professionals.
-Students are welcome to visit the campus and participate in live chats and on discussion boards.
+Students can visit the campus and participate in live chats and discussion boards.

-• Accreditation: International Assembly for Collegiate Business Education (IACBE)
+• Accreditation: International Accreditation Council for Business Education (IACBE)

-• Top Ranking: #81 in top performers on social mobility
+• Top Ranking: #43 among top performers in social mobility

 Writer